Storeware-Apps/storeware-polaris/GIT_TOWN.md

 # Sync to update all child branches
 git sync

-# All child branches are automatically rebased with the changes
+# All child branches are automatically updated with merge strategy
 # Continue working on feature/payment-ui
 git checkout feature/payment-ui
 ```